digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    listed in ``multi-package.yaml``)

--  Contract keys in upgradable packages can only include types defined within the same package, or in ``daml-stdlib`` or ``daml-prim``, for hashing reasons.
+-  Contract keys in upgradable packages can only include types defined within the same package, or types from the Daml Standard Library.
-   This restriction is intended to be loosened in a later version.

 -  Upgrade compatibility checks currently run on all data types, even those which are not `serializable <https://github.com/digital-asset/daml/blob/main-2.x/sdk/daml-lf/spec/daml-lf-1.rst#serializable-types>`__.